5 Unique and Unusual Things to Do in Bangkok

 This big, disused space has become a dumping group for old planes and a delight for visiting tourists wanting something a bit “offbeat”.
 Entry used to be free (as it was once but an abandoned lot), but apparently Thai families have set up shop in the area and now charge tourists for an hour’s exploration or so (apparently around 100 baht, so it’s not going to break the bank).

-Top of the list for next time I’m in Bangkok, for sure.
+I was more interested in things to do alone in Bangkok, so this is top of the list for next time I’m in the city, for sure.
 I’m bringing a friend.

 Stuff yourself full with bugs at Insects in the Backyard